nickonstan/michumoddev/_posts/2025-01-26-terraforming-mars-board-generator.md

 1. The proportion of tiles with **0** (50%), **1** (30%), **2** (17%), or **3** (3%) resources.
 2. The probability of appearance of each bonus (some, such as *Plants*, are more common than others).

-I chose the weights after studying the the bonus distribution of the official boards.
+I chose the weights after studying the bonus distribution of the official boards.
 The idea is for the randomizer to churn out a semi-balanced board to act as a starting point for further manual editing.
 There is no way to change the weights from the UI at this moment, but I may introduce one in the future.

 ### More ideas
 - There are still some expansion-dependent bonuses to add, such as the *Colony* (*Colonies*) and the *Delegate* (*Turmoil*).
 Implementing the mechanics of the expansions needed for these bonuses to make sense would be an immensely difficult undertaking, so I'm going to skip them for now.